Our step-by-step guide will help employers successfully conduct a remote interview with potential candidates using video technology.

 Video Interview Frequently Asked Questions (FAQs)

 A video interview should start with an introduction to the company and the details of the position.
 From there, you should ask questions that help you understand if the candidate is right for the position.
-Be sure to allow the candidate to ask questions of their own at the end of the call.
+Also, ensure to allow the candidate to ask questions of their own at the end of the call.

 Bottom Line

-Learning how to conduct a video interview can open up more opportunities to find the right new hire, as it allows you to interview people beyond your company’s location.
+Learning how to conduct a video interview can open up more opportunities to find the right new hire, as video interviews allow you to interview people beyond your company’s location.
 Many hiring managers are opting to interview this way as it simplifies the process and makes it easier for both the job seeker and the hiring manager.
-As with all interview styles, though, there are positive aspects and pitfalls to avoid, so it’s important to prepare well to get the most out of the process.